The Christian and the Church

 The Bible teaches that a Christian is saved into the body of Christ, which is another name for the church.
 In Acts 2:47, the Bible says, “And the Lord added to the church daily those who were being saved.”
 However, it’s important to add that there will be saints in heaven who were not affiliated with a church due to specific restraining circumstances.

 A saved person who loves the Lord from all of his heart, mind and strength (Matthew 22:37) will find it a joy to fellowship with fellow believers in the church (Romans 12:10).
 Therefore, “let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24-25).

-The Lord resembled the church as a body where all the members of the body work together in unison for the benefit of the whole (Ephesians 5:23).
-The believer grows spiritually in the church.
-If we take a piece of burning coal away from fire it gets cold.
+The Lord resembled the church as a body where all the members work together in unison for the benefit of the whole body (1 Corinthians 12:27).
+The believer grows spiritually among other believers (Matthew 18:20).
+If we take a piece of burning coal away from fire, it gets cold.
 Likewise, if we take a Christian away from the church fold, he gets spiritually cold.

-Jesus promised the disciples to shower them with the gift of the Holy Spirit but this was to take place only when they got together and prayed in one spirit (Acts 1 & 2).
-It was Jesus last prayer to the Father before He offered Himself as a sacrifice that the disciples would be united together and become one body as He and the Father are one (John 17:11).
+Jesus promised the disciples to shower them with the gift of the Holy Spirit but this was to take place only when they unite with one another and pray in one spirit (Acts 1 & 2).
+Jesus’ last prayer to the Father before He offered Himself as a sacrifice was that the disciples would be united together and become one body as He and the Father are one (John 17:11).

 In His service,